1. Q: When do I get to meet my advisor?

 13. Q: I am a transfer from another college.
 What events do I need to go to?

-A: The welcome event, I AM USF, Dons Fest, Orientation to Your Major and the transfer student reception.
-In other words, everything in the schedule except Welcome Week events which are optional, but highly encouraged so that you can meet your new classmates and have some fun!
+A: Please attend the welcome event, I AM USF, Dons Fest, Orientation to Your Major and the transfer student reception.
+In other words, attend everything in the schedule except Welcome Week events which are optional, but highly encouraged so that you can meet your new classmates and have some fun!

 14. Q: Isn't orientation for freshmen?